simplex-micro/riscv-vector-primer/chapter-01.md

 > **RISC-V vectors are about scaling performance across time and hardware generations, not just about making registers wider.**

 The decision to decouple the ISA from a fixed vector width enables RVV cores to scale from small embedded controllers to large data-center processors, all while executing the same vectorized code.

+**See this in action:** the SimplEx performance model reveals exactly where cycles are won or lost in a RISC-V vector architecture — cache misses, branch mispredictions, pipeline stalls, visualized cycle by cycle.
+[Watch a walkthrough on youtube →](https://www.youtube.com/watch?v=NJCtiVtHmhU)